etcd-io/etcd/Documentation/op-guide/failures.md

 ---
 title: Failure modes
+weight: 4250
+description: Kinds of failures and ectd's tolerance for them
 ---

 Failures are common in a large deployment of machines.
 A machine fails when its hardware or software malfunctions.
 Multiple machines fail together when there are power failures or network issues.
 Multiple kinds of failures can also happen at once; it is almost impossible to enumerate all possible failure cases.